Loss & Grief Resources

 Birth planning and resources for pregnancies with a poor prognosis or unknown outcome, miscarriage, stillbirth, or infant loss.

 A care package for recently bereaved families.
-Our Buddy Box is a compilation of artwork, creativity, and goods that can only come from the love we have for our children.
+Our Hope Box is a compilation of artwork, creativity, and goods that can only come from the love we have for our children.
 Each organization that has contributed was established after the loss of their child or grandchild.
-This box is from Noelle’s buddies.
 We hope it helps the recipient remember that the love of a child never dies and that their spirit lives on through them.

-To request a Buddy Box for a recently bereaved family, contact us at email@example.com
+To request a Hope Box (free of charge) for a recently bereaved family, contact us at email@example.com

 Books for Grieving Parents